Childcare providers welcome ‘historic’ wage increase deal

 On Wednesday, the Government confirmed that Employment Regulation Orders for the early years services sector were accepted, and will take effect from September 15.

-This will provide for a minimum hourly rate of pay of 13 euro for early years educators, with a graduated scale of minimum pay rates up to 17.25 euro an hour for graduate managers.
+This will provide for a minimum hourly rate of pay of 13 euro for early years educators, with a graduated scale of minimum pay rates for various roles, up to 17.25 euro an hour for graduate managers.

-Teen pleads guilty to assaulting three gardaí in violent Longford garda station incident

-A teenager charged with assaulting three gardaí, leaving one with a suspected broken nose, during a violent altercation inside Longford garda station has pleaded guilty to all charges before the court.

 Elaine Dunne of the Federation of Early Childhood Providers, which has more than 1,000 members, said the formal approval was “hugely welcomed” and that the change would “really help to retain staff” in the sector.